syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 <img src="Working-with-Pivot-Tables_images/Working-with-Pivot-Tables_img5.png" alt="Pivot Tables inline format" width="100%" Height="Auto"/>

 ## Refresh a pivot table
 When you update the pivot table data source, you should refresh the pivot table manually to load the new data source into it.
-Essential XlsIO supports this refreshing of pivot table data source through IsRefreshOnLoad property of PivotCacheImpl.
+Essential XlsIO supports this refreshing of pivot table data source through [IsRefreshOnLoad](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Implementation.PivotTables.PivotCacheImpl.html#Syncfusion_XlsIO_Implementation_PivotTables_PivotCacheImpl_IsRefreshOnLoad) property of [PivotCacheImpl](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Implementation.PivotTables.PivotCacheImpl.html).

 The following code shows how to dynamically refresh the data in a pivot table.
 In prior:

 * Create the pivot table using Excel GUI.
 * Specify the named range to be the data source of the pivot table.
-* Make sure that the "Refresh on Open" option of the pivot table is selected.
+* Make sure that the **Refresh on Open** option of the pivot table is selected.
 * Dynamically refresh the data in the named range.

 {% tabs %}